 Recently I had a talk with my son about labels and we discovered that we have the same opinion of them, or rather, that we both are of the opinion that they are needed but not defining.
 He talks online a lot and sometimes people ‘confess’ things to him.
 One person told him ‘I’m gay’ and my son only replied ‘okay’.
 The person wanted to know if my son wasn’t shocked with the announcement, but he wasn’t.
 It was a given.
 The person was gay and that was it.
 There was no reason to be shocked or to question it or have a lengthy discussion about it.
 It was just a given fact.

 He and I both view every sexual or non-sexual label the same.
 This doesn’t mean that we never discuss it when we learn about someone’s label.
-Sometimes there are questions we have to ask to fully understand what a label means, how it defines a person.
+Sometimes there are questions we have to ask to fully understand what a label means, how and if it defines a person.